The dates for the UVA SMDEP next summer are: June 4, 2016 – July 16, 2016.

 - Provide mentoring by eminent physicians and dentists.

-- Provide academic enrichment involving the application of biology, chemistry, physics, and quantitative techniques to medicine, as well as enhancing students’ problem-solving, writing, reading comprehension, and other communication skills.
+- Provide academic enrichment involving the application of biology, chemistry, physics, and quantitative techniques to medicine, as well as enhancing students’ problem-solving, writing, reading comprehension, opportunities for shadowing with physicians, and other communication skills.

 - Provide one on one personal counseling session where students are assisted in developing a career development program directed toward exploration of the medical and dental professions as well as an individualized education plan that includes identification of other appropriate future development experiences.